 - Procedure is reversible and there are no permanent changes to anatomy

-How gastric band surgery is performed
+How gastric banding is performed

 Adjustable gastric banding is performed laparoscopically.
 Through very small incisions in the abdomen, the surgeon places the band around the upper part of your stomach and secures it with sutures.
 Thin tubing connects the band to a saline port, which rests just below the skin on the abdomen, where it can be easily accessed for adjustments.
 The procedure takes about 30 to 60 minutes to perform, using general anesthesia.